 Two versions of the library are provided:

-[•] For 64-bit targets, use the library file located in the arm64-v8a directory.

-For 32-bit targets, use the library file located in the armeabi-v7a directory.
+- For 64-bit targets, use the library file in the 64-bit directory. - For 32-bit targets, use the library file in the 32-bit directory.

 Continue with the appropriate instructions for your project: